schirp/rwstats/README.md

 # rwstats

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rwstats is to do statistics on the usage frequency of words and Chinese phrases in reality (in daily life)
+The goal of rwstats is to ...

 ## Installation

-~~You can install the released version of rwstats from [CRAN](https://CRAN.R-project.org) with:~~
+You can install the released version of rwstats from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("rwstats")